mbcrump/mbcrump-blog/_posts/2018-01-29-azure-tips-and-tricks87.md

 * The carriage return (\r) character
 * Control characters from U+007F to U+009F

+**Debugging in Visual Studio** If you are debugging in Visual Studio, then you can also check the *StorageException.RequestInformation.ExtendedInformation* to gain additional information about the error.
+{: .notice--info}

 ## The Solution

 There is many ways that you can handle this, but my favorite is this extension method that strips away those characters and appends a 'c', because why not?